Getting a Low Interest Rate

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans generally costing more.
-A lender may agree to freeze an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+While there may be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+The lending institution will agree to hold an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

 Other Interest Saving Strategies